smaurice101/readthedocs/docs/source/tmlbuilds.rst

     9. :ref:`STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag` - This DAG integrates your real-time solution seamlessly with
        GenAI using the privateGPT container see :ref:`TML and Generative AI`.

+    9b. :ref:`STEP 9b: Multi-Agentic Agentic A: tml-system-step-9b-agenticai-dag` - This DAG integrates Multi-Agentic AI
+       with your real-time solution seamlessly see :ref:`TML and Agentic AI`.

     10. :ref:`STEP 10: Create TML Solution Documentation: tml-system-step-10-documentation-dag`.

     **YOU ARE DONE!
 You just build an advanced, scalable, end-end real-time solution and deployed it to Docker, integrated with AI and with online